Sergio Arribas (footballer, born 1995)

-Sergio Segura García (born 7 July 1995) is a Spanish footballer who plays for Internacional de Madrid as an attacking midfielder.
+Sergio Arribas Blázquez (born 7 July 1995) is a Spanish footballer who plays as an attacking midfielder for Marchamalo.

 Club career

 Born in Leganés, Madrid, Arribas represented Real Madrid and CD Leganés as a youth.
 He made his senior debut with the latter's reserves in 2014, in the regional leagues.

 On 21 December 2016 Arribas made his first team debut, coming on as a late substitute for Darwin Machís in a 1–2 away loss against Valencia CF for the season's Copa del Rey.
 He made his La Liga debut on 17 April 2018, replacing José Naranjo in a 1–2 loss against Villarreal CF.